onepointconsulting/data-questionnaire-agent/README.md

 ## Configuration

-This is the content of the `.env` file
+This is the content of the `.env` file, which needs to be saved in the project root folder.

 ```
 OPENAI_API_KEY=<open-api-key>